Skip to main content

 Placements@vch.ca

-6. As a provisional registrant, you will have the same liability protection through your registration with BCCNM as a practising registrant; however, the employer may have concerns about their own liability risks.
+6. As a provisional licensee, you will have the same liability protection through your license with BCCNM as a practising licensee; however, the employer may have concerns about their own liability risks.
 You may want to speak about liability protection/insurance with the agency/employer's Risk Management or Professional Practice Office, or Human Resources team.
-The employer may ask you to contact the Workers Compensation Board regarding your protection during an SPE.
+The employer may ask you to contact WorkSafeBC regarding your protection during an SPE.

 Preparing your proposal

-When you find an agency willing to provide the experience, you will start preparing your proposal to the BCCNM Registration Committee.
-Submission to the committee should be typewritten and in electronic format.
-Please email your submission to the committee at register@bccnm.ca.
+When you find an agency willing to sponsor your SPE you will need to start preparing your proposal to BCCNM.
+All submissions to BCCNM must be in electronic format.
+Please email your submission to BCCNM at register@bccnm.ca.

 There are several sections to the submission.
 Please use the following heading on each required document for each required section:

-A letter to the Registration Committee requesting to use SPE for renewal/reinstatement of registration.
-Please include a brief introduction of yourself, your practice history, and why you wish to return to registered practice.
-Also include your rationale for choosing an SPE, how you have prepared to return to practice, and the process you used to identify your learning needs.
+A letter to BCCNM requesting to complete an SPE as an alternative means to meet your currency requirement.
+Include a brief introduction of yourself, your practice history, and, if you're intending to reinstate your licensce, why you wish to return to practice.
+Also explain why you want to do an SPE rather than one of the other alternatives to meet the currency requirement, how you have prepared to return to practice, and the process you used to identify your learning needs.

 2. Practice area

-A description of a practice area to help the committee determine the competencies required.
+A description of a practice area to help us determine the competencies required.
 Be sure to include:

-• Name and location of the sponsoring agency
+• The name and location of the sponsoring agency

-• Specific requirements (if any) of sponsoring agency (e.g., TB skin test)
+• Any specific requirements of the sponsoring agency (e.g. TB skin test)

-• Description of client population characteristics (number of clients, age, major health problems)
+• A description of the proposed client population characteristics (e.g. number of clients, age, major health problems)

-• Focus of the nursing care activities (e.g., health promotion, prevention, restoration, rehabilitation, palliation)
+• The focus of your planned nursing care activities (e.g. health promotion, prevention, restoration, rehabilitation, palliation)

-• Complement of health care professionals/interdisciplinary team members working in the area
+• The complement of health care professionals/interdisciplinary team members working in the practice setting

 • A brief outline of the nursing knowledge, skills, attitudes, and judgments that are required to provide care to clients in this area